 The U.S. Food and Drug Administration (FDA) has approved four deep brain stimulation (DBS) devices for Parkinson’s.
 While each device is unique, all DBS systems have the same basic components and work in a similar fashion.
 Each includes thin wires, or leads, implanted in the brain, and a neurostimulator and battery, implanted in the chest or abdomen.
 Doctors program the neurostimulator to deliver small electrical pulses through the leads into areas of the brain that control movement in order to lessen Parkinson’s disease (PD) symptoms.
 The differences in devices represent innovation and widen treatment options.

 Medtronic’s DBS was the first to be FDA-approved for PD, in 1997.
 Over the past two decades, Medtronic has added newer systems with rechargeable and non-rechargeable batteries.
-Rechargeable batteries may last up to 15 years, but require regular recharges.
+Rechargeable batteries may last up to 15 years but require regular recharges.
 Non-rechargeable devices last, on average, about three to five years, depending on an individual’s settings.
-A person with Medtronic DBS can undergo most MRI scans safely when certain conditions are met.
+A person with this Medtronic DBS device can undergo most MRI scans safely when certain conditions are met.

 Abbott St. Jude Medical Infinity